 She found that freedom at the Carnegie Institution of Washington’s Station for Experimental Evolution in Cold Spring Harbor, New York.
 In a temporary arrangement, McClintock continued her research as she saw fit in the Institution’s fields.
 After only a few months, station director Milislav Demerec was so impressed with McClintock that he sought to create a permanent position for her.

 She is “among the first ten leading cytogeneticists of the world… with a breadth of knowledge and vision that enables her to select problems of great significance,” Demerec told Carnegie director Vannevar Bush.
-McClintock became a full-time staff member in 1942.
+She began working at Cold Spring Harbor as a guest in the summer of 1941 following the Symposium.1

 Three years later, in the aftermath of WWII, the Cold Spring Harbor campus was in need of new research goals.
 McClintock and Demerec designed a Department of Genetics—an action that would eventually turn the waterside campus into one of the world’s leading hubs for genetics research.

 In 1950, McClintock’s investigation of unstable inheritance of mosaicism in maize plants culminated in “The origin and behavior of mutable loci in maize” published in the journal Proceedings of the National Academy of Sciences.
-McClintock presented the work at the newly-minted Department of Genetics’ annual symposium, introducing biology to her concept of “controlling elements”—or jumping genes.
-Unfortunately, many of her peers were skeptical that McClintock’s results were sound.
+McClintock presented the work at the 1951 Cold Spring Harbor Symposium on Quantitative Biology, introducing her concept of “controlling elements”—or jumping genes.
+Unfortunately, many of her peers were skeptical that McClintock’s results were sound.2

 “They said I was crazy—absolutely mad,” she’d later tell people.
 But true to form, she pressed on with her research unabated.
 “When you know you are right you don’t care!”

 After cutting ties with Carnegie in 1962, the Cold Spring Harbor station was reborn as the independent not-for-profit known as Cold Spring Harbor Laboratory (CSHL).
-McClintock stayed as one of the lab’s first and most prestigious employees.
-Her presence helped draw other significant scientific talent, including Nobel laureate Al Hershey and Martha Chase.
+McClintock stayed on in the Carnegie’s Genetics Unit at Cold Spring Harbor Laboratory, forever one of the institution’s most prestigious employees.3 Her presence helped draw other significant scientific talent, including Nobel laureate Al Hershey and Martha Chase.

 McClintock became the first woman to be awarded the National Medal of Science in 1970.
 She remained at CSHL for many more years, mentoring young scientists such as Nancy Hopkins and Robert Martienssen.
 Today, Martienssen carries on McClintock’s research on epigenetics and “jumping genes” as a CSHL professor and HHMI investigator.
 He was honored with the Barbara McClintock Prize for Plant Genetics and Genome Studies in 2018.